 How to Discharge a Microwave Capacitor easily

 In this section, we will guide you step by step to remove the capacitor safely.
-But before going to the main point, there are few things you need to know as safety concerns.
+But before going to the main point, there are a few things you need to know about safety concerns.

 Usually, this is a task for professionals to do.
 But if you are confident that you can fix some minor issues then before you start repairing the first thing would be discharging the microwave capacitor.
 And following this article, you will get to know how to discharge a microwave capacitor, but safety always comes first.

 The discharge of microwave capacitors can be dangerous.
 If you want to discharge your microwave capacitor without getting hurt, here are some steps that you can follow:

 - Unplug it from its outlet.
 Make sure that no one gets hurt because of it,

 - Remove any metal objects from its surface as these may cause electric shock when touched together during discharging,